bpstephanie/The_Country_Quiz/TESTING.md

 ## Testing User Stories

-* First-time User:
+### First-time User:

  * As a user, I want to understand how to play the quiz.
     - On the Welcome Message Modal, there is a button 'How To Play' which when clicked takes the user to the instructions.

- * As a user, I want to see if I get the answer incorrect or incorrect.
+ * As a user, I want to see if I get the answer correct or incorrect.
     - There is audio and visual feedback with every answer the user gives.
 Green colouring and 'tadaa' sound for a correct answer and Red colouring and 'buzz' sound for an incorrect answer.

  * As a user, I want to be able to restart the quiz.